TOLL FREE: 1-866-611-2665

-Screening imaging exams are important to help detect diseases early while they can still be successfully treated.
+Screening imaging exams are important.
+They help detect diseases early while they can still be successfully treated.

 Screening is different from diagnostic medical imaging.
 Diagnostic exams are performed when you have symptoms, to identify a cause, or if your doctor has discovered an abnormality.
 Examples include X-ray to identify a broken bone or an obstetrical ultrasound to confirm a pregnancy.

 Screening exams, on the other hand, are performed to help detect diseases early, before they cause symptoms.
 Typically, a screening exam is performed at a regular interval, such as annually.
-One of the most common examples of screening is mammograms performed to look for subtle changes in your breast tissue which may reflect an early cancer.
+One of the most common examples of screening is a mammogram, which is performed every year or every two years to look for subtle changes in your breast tissue which may reflect an early cancer.

 Making screening a part of your health care regimen ensures diseases are found early, when they are still treatable.
 Screening saves lives.
 According to the Canadian Cancer Society, the death rate from breast cancer has been declining since the 1980s.
 This is thanks to earlier detection from regular mammogram screening and improvements in breast cancer treatment.